PowerMops/powermops-site/src/routes/pmops/Classes-1.md

   getState:
   setState:
   moveHi:
-  -&gt;:
+  ->:

   : Methods

 **Error messages** - **"Set handle size failed"**

-Non-0 return from memory manager on a SetHSize system call, probably resulting from a setSize: or -&gt;: call with insufficient memory available.
+Non-0 return from memory manager on a SetHSize system call, probably resulting from a setSize: or ->: call with insufficient memory available.

 ### ObjHandle